anishsharma21/anishsharma21/README.md

 ## 👋 Hey there!
 I'm Anish

 ### 👨🏻‍💻 About Me
 - 🎓 I'm currently completing my Bachelor of Information Technology Co-op Scholarship at the University of Technology Sydney.
 I've completed 2 internships - the first as a Junior Data Scientist at Origin Energy, and the second as a Junior Software Engineer and AI Engineer at Ansarada.
-I now work at Ansarada as an Associate Backend Developer, working in C# and .NET Web API development!
+I now work at Ansarada as an Associate Backend Developer, working in C# and .NET Web API development
-- 🏗️ Current work in Go programming - learning the language and working on small projects
+- 🏗️ Current work in Go programming - learning the language, working on small projects with the end goal => network programming + concurrency
-- 🛠️ Recent major project: Trying to implement a [Memory Manager](https://github.com/anishsharma21/Assembly-Projects/blob/main/MIPS_asm%20(main)/malloc_free.s) in MIPS assembly
+- 🛠️ Recent major project: Implementing a [Memory Manager](https://github.com/anishsharma21/Assembly-Projects/blob/main/MIPS_asm%20(main)/malloc_free.s) in MIPS assembly
-- 🌱 Learning path: returning to first principles by covering Digital Logic --> Microarchitecture + ISA --> Assembly --> C
+- 🌱 Learning path: returning to first principles by covering Digital Logic --> Microarchitecture + ISA --> Assembly --> C --> Go / C#
 - 📫 Email me at anisharma2103@gmail.com if you're interested in collaborating or discussing cool topics!

 ### 🛠 Technologies